adatechschool/projet-collectif---dataviz-lundi-matin-complique/README.md

 - We managed to use a local JSON file for the first time to display randomly cheers expressions in different languages (linked to the local time) with a time interval function.
 - We managed to create a typeform-ish quiz on our dedicated page and to stock users' answers with a correction system that shows two different colors when it comes to the correct or wrong answer.
 - We managed to implement a random GIF system when we click on the button.
 The GIF comes from the official API of GIPHY.com.
+- We managed to publish our website hosted by https://www.alwaysdata.com/fr/

 ## What we couldn't do